Unsupervised Multi-hop Question Answering by Question Generation: Experiments

 \subsection{Few-shot Multi-hop QA}

 We then explore \model's effectiveness in the few-shot learning setting where only a few human-labeled $(q,a)$ pairs are available.
 We first train the unsupervised QA model based on the training data generated by our best model.
-Then we fine-tune the model with limited human-labeled training examples.
+Then we fine-tune the model with limited human-labeled data.
 The blue line in Figure~\ref{fig:few_shot_hybrid} and Figure~\ref{fig:few_shot_hotpot} shows the F1 scores with different numbers of labeled training data for HybridQA and HotpotQA, respectively.
 We compare this with training the QA model directly on the human-labeled data without unsupervised QA pretraining (grey lines in Figure~\ref{fig:few_shot}).

 With progressively larger training dataset sizes, our model performs consistently better than the model without unsupervised pretraining for both two datasets.
 The performance improvement is especially prominent in very data-poor regimes; for example, our approach achieves 69.3 F1 with only 100 labeled examples in HotpotQA, compared with 21.4 F1 without unsupervised pretraining (47.9 absolute gain).
-The results show that \model greatly reduce the demand for human-annotated data.
-It can also be used to provide a ``warm start'' for online learning in which training data are quite limited at the beginning.
+The results show pretraining QA with \model greatly reduce the demand for human-annotated data.
+It can be used to provide a ``warm start'' for online learning QA system in which training data are quite limited for a new domain.